jweckman/recipe-kit/README.md

 # recipe-kit
 (WIP)
 Cooking kit for standardizing recipes found online and converting them to an international standard format.
+Supports reading from certain websites and reading from/to the standard .txt based format.

 ## Benefits
 * unified way to store recipes